Indianapolis Car Accident Attorney

-Each year, hundreds of people are killed, and thousands more are seriously injured in motor vehicle accidents in the state of Indiana.
+Hundreds of people die yearly, and thousands more get seriously hurt in Indiana motor vehicle accidents.
 Statistically speaking, every person in the United States will be involved in at least one car accident in their lifetime.
-Some of these people may escape with only minor injuries; others may be permanently disabled, disfigured, or incapacitated.
-If you have been seriously injured in a car accident, you may be entitled to financial compensation from the other party.
-In order to receive the highest settlement possible, it is in your best interest to seek legal counsel in filing a lawsuit against the other driver.
+Some escape with only minor injuries.
+Others may be permanently disabled, disfigured, or incapacitated.
+If you got hurt in a car accident, you may be entitled to financial compensation from the other party.
+To receive the highest settlement possible, it is in your best interest to seek legal counsel in filing a lawsuit against the other driver.
+Hankey Marks & Crider ’s team of car accident attorneys has over 100 years of legal experience, and we are prepared to put our knowledge and expertise to work for you.
+Starting a lengthy legal battle never seems appealing after a traumatic experience.

-Hankey Marks & Crider’s team of car accident attorneys has over 100 years of legal experience, and we are prepared to put our knowledge and experience to work for you.
-The thought of starting a long legal battle never seems appealing after a traumatic experience.
-We understand that you need to focus on recovering and spending time with your loved ones.
-That is why so many families in Indianapolis trust Hankey Marks & Crider to handle their car accident claims.
+We understand that you must focus on recovering and spending time with your loved ones.
+That is why many Indianapolis families trust Hankey Marks & Crider to handle their car accident claims.
 Our firm is passionate about managing every aspect of the legal process for you, and we will help ensure that you don’t have any distractions from what matters most right now: your recovery.
 Contact us today to schedule a free consultation with an Indianapolis car accident lawyer by calling (317) 634-8565 or chatting with us through our website.

 Why You Need a Lawyer

 The other driver’s insurance policy includes provisions to cover your damages if the policyholder is at fault.
-Unfortunately, the insurance companies are more concerned about protecting themselves than they are about helping with your wellbeing after a devastating accident.
+Unfortunately, insurance companies are more concerned about protecting themselves than supporting victims after devastating accidents.
 Their main mission will be to establish that their policyholder is not at fault, and they will do everything in their power to avoid paying you the compensation you deserve.
-The court will have the final say on the matter, but you may be forced to file a lawsuit against the other driver to receive the compensation that you deserve.
-Court proceedings can be arduous, and insurance lawyers are skilled at using your statements against you to invalidate your claim.
-To better protect yourself and your rights, it is wise to seek experienced legal counsel from a qualified law firm like Hankey Marks & Crider.

 Why You Should Choose Hankey Marks & Crider